The Steam Map

 The Steam Map can reveal literal gaps in the gaming landscape, sparking inspiration for your next title.

-Although we have spoken about the map rather broadly here, behind the scenes there is actually a few different versions.
-We have a very dense deep map (like really deep...like Mines of Moria deep) that 'maps' games in high-dimensional space and then a bunch of shallow versions of this map that have been squeezed down into fewer dimensions, the smallest being a 2D map.
+We already touched on the different versions of the map in our research tools, but let's get a bit more detailed.
+Behind the scenes the map exists in a few different forms.
+We have a very dense deep map that describes games in high-dimensional space and then some shallow versions of this map that have been squeezed down into fewer dimensions, the smallest being a 2D map.

-Why all the squashing?
-Well it is very hard to visualise our very deep map...well actually it's impossible!
+Why reduce the dimensions of the Steam Map?
+Well it's very hard to visualise our very deep map...well actually it's impossible!
 We want to allow people to explore the marketplace visually in tools like Saturation Map and this means we need a 2D version.
-It is equally tough to find reliable market segments in our deep map due to a little bugbear called the "curse of dimensionality".
+It is equally difficult to find reliable market segments in our deep map due to a problem called the "curse of dimensionality".
 So we also use a squashed version of the map to cluster similar games together into market segments (we use about 20 dimensions for this).
-We do this squashing using deep manifold learning, which is fun because it gives me an excuse to spend money on a beefy GPU.

 Deep